envi/envi.github.io/docs/index.md

 <span style="color: #E0592A">v.
 6.3.8</span>

+You can now retrieve the list of Departments and view the details of a specific Department via the new [Departments](Departments.md) endpoints.

+<span style="color: #E0592A">v.
+6.3.8</span>

 The [Purchase Orders](PurchaseOrders.md), [Matched Invoices](MatchedInvoices.md), and [Batch](AP_Batch.md#get-the-specified-ap-batched-invoice) endpoints now include **Project Number** properties.

 <span style="color: #E0592A">v.
 6.3.6</span>